Contact us

 If your focus is on domestic operations, a PEO is a great choice.
 However, if you’re looking to expand internationally while streamlining HR, payroll, and compliance, an EOR is the ideal solution.

-Hiring employees in Sweden comes with several costs in addition to wages.
-Employers are required to make social contributions, which cover pension fees and health insurance, totaling approximately 31.42% of the gross salary.
-Holiday pay is typically around 12% of the annual gross salary, and there may also be additional expenses for employee benefits, such as wellness allowances and other health-related perks.
+Hiring employees in Sweden involves several costs in addition to salaries.
+Employers must pay social security contributions, which include pension contributions and health insurance, totalling approximately 31.42% of gross salary.
+Holiday pay is usually around 12% of the annual gross salary, and there may also be additional costs for employee benefits, such as wellness allowances and other health-related benefits.

 - Employee benefits